 One thing I personally dislike about blogging is that it is usually constrained in featuring topics that are considered “hot”.
 The outcome of this, let’s call it, strategy, is that people get easily fed up with a new concept (as they read about this “next big thing” literally everywhere) and without spending some quality time on it, they quickly move to the “next big thing”.

-In 2019, one of these “next big things” was the concept of providing the “dark mode” option to your users.
+In 2019, one of these “next big things” was the concept of providing a “dark mode” option to your users.
 I won’t go into details about what dark mode (or negative contrast polarity) exactly is as most of you know about it.

 there are tons of tests you can run out there, but the most efficient, speaking of time and money, is testing it through Useberry